 - BD_ADDR: Indiates if Bluetooth chipset compes with its own valid MAC Addess.
 Better Broadcom and CSR dongles usually come with a MAC address from the dongle manufacturer, but cheaper ones might come with identical addresses.

 - SCO over HCI: All Bluetooth Classic chipsets support SCO over HCI, for those that are marked with No, we either didn't try or didn't found enough information to configure it correctly.

 - Multiple LE Roles: Apple uses Broadcom Bluetooth+Wifi in their iOS devices and newer iOS versions support multiple concurrent LE roles, so at least some Broadcom models support multiple concurrent LE roles.

 The ATILC3000 Bluetooth/Wifi combo controller has been used with Linux on embedded devices by Atmel/Microchip.
 Drivers and documentation are available from a GitHub repository.
 The ATWILC3000 has a basic HCI implementation stored in ROM and requires a firmware image to be uploaded before it can be used.
-Only the BLE Controller is currently qualified as https://www.bluetooth.org/tpg/QLI_viewQDL.cfm?qid=36402.
+The BLE Controller is qualified as QDID 99659.
 Please note: the BLE firmware is around 60 kB.
 It might need a separate Wifi firmware as well.

 BD Addr can be set with vendor-specific command although all chipsets have an official address stored.
 The BD_ADDR lookup results in "Newport Media Inc." which was acquired by Atmel in 2014.